jameshughes89/cs2XX-ComputerArchitecture/site/labs/digital/digital.rst

     * Be mindful of what segments of the wire are selected before dragging them around the workspace
     * This takes some getting used to
-    * If diagonals are appearing, try re-selecting different segments of the wire
+    * If diagonals are created, undo and try re-selecting different segments of the wire before dragging components

 #.
 Excluding the "Components" menu, explore the different top menus and options within them,